meteoinfo/MeteoInfoDoc/docs/meteoinfo/desktop/mask_out.rst

 Mask Out
 ************************

 Mask layer could be set to avoid drawing graphic outside the mask extent.
-Tick ``IsMaskout`` property, and then select a mask layer from ``Layer Name`` list.
+Tick ``Is Maskout`` property, and then select a mask layer from ``Layer Name`` list.
 But firstly you have to have at least one mask layer in the project.
 Only polygon layer could be used as mask layer.
 ``china.shp`` file in ``Map`` folder under the software installation path can be used.
 Open it,